FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/glossary.rst

         status code is one of 200, 203, 204, 206, 300, 301, 404, 405, 410, 414
         or 501.

+        In FOSHttpCacheBundle, this can be changed by configuring the :doc:`cacheable.response section <configuration/cacheable>`.

     Safe
         A *request* is safe if its HTTP method is GET or HEAD.
 Safe methods only retrieve data and do not change the application state, and